BMS - Sheffield Undergraduate Research Experience (SURE) Scheme 2019

 Projects are funded by external bodies such as The Wellcome Trust and a variety of learned societies, who provide funds to cover living expenses.
 These applications go in between February and April, with decisions made normally in May.
 As applications are in competition with other universities funding is not guaranteed.
 However, Biomedical Science has been very successful obtaining funds in previous years.

-Note that applications to these groups are co-ordinated by Dr Robson, and therefore to be eligible you must apply by the departmental deadline of the 1st of January using the online application form (see RH box).
+Note that applications to these groups are co-ordinated by Dr Bass, and therefore to be eligible you must apply by the departmental deadline of the 1st of January using the online application form (see RH box).

 In addition students may apply for support from SURE (The University SURE Scheme).
 This scheme has a slightly later deadline (typically March) and students can apply directly to this scheme.
-If you are successful you will need to let Dr Robson know though.
+If you are successful you will need to let Dr Bass know though.

 |What if funding isn't awarded?||